-Edit field Description Used or required by simulations Field name in datastructure End Specifies end date and time for the sim- ulation.
+Edit field Description Used or required by simulations Field name in datastructure Duration Displays the dura- tion of the simula- tion in days, hours. minutes and sec- onds.
+Automatically adjusted based on Start and End time/date.
+May be edited, adjusting End date/time accordingly.
+Yes End Specifies end date and time for the sim- ulation.
 Adjusted automatically according to user's specification of duration.
 Yes ComputationEnd Description Free text description of the simulation setup Optional Description